Skip to Main Content

 Checking availability of articles

-If the document is still unavailable: if you're signed in to the Library Catalogue, you'll see a link inviting you to request a scan of the document from another library.
+• if there's no catalogue link to the article, another link will appear inviting you to request a scan of the document from another library (as long as you've signed into the Library Catalogue).
 Click this link to complete a request form.
 There's a good chance that you'll then receive the scan, either the same day or within two working days: further information about the Inter-Library Loan service

 Catalogue record link to Inter-Library Loan request.